Cerebral Palsy and Vision Problems

 • Recognizing objects and faces

-Cerebral palsy vision problems include:
+Some cerebral palsy vision problems include:

-• Optic atrophy affects the optic nerve, interfering with the impulses from the eye to the brain.
+3. Optic atrophy affects the optic nerve, interfering with the impulses from the eye to the brain.
 Damage to the optic nerve can cause vision problems such as blindness.

-• Refractive errors include farsightedness, nearsightedness, astigmatism, and blurry vision.
+4. Refractive errors include farsightedness, nearsightedness, astigmatism, and blurry vision.

+These are just some of the common vision problems children with CP may experience.
 An eye specialist can help identify and treat any type of cerebral palsy vision problem that your child may be experiencing.

-Complications Associated With Vision Problems
+Complications Associated With CP Vision Problems

 Additionally, cerebral palsy vision problems can interfere with the development of: